SimonYamazaki/EEG2BIDS/README.md

 Notes:
 - only works for files that can be read by fieldtrip.
 Currently only tested for .bdf files.
 - assumes access to a slurm batch system with the command ```sbatch```
+- ensures bids version 1.6 compliance
 - currently only EEG2BIDS_MMN.m is up to date, thus for examples refer ONLY to this file.
 - ```EEG2BIDS_template.m``` is not up to date either
+- for any questions write an email - simonyj@drcmr.dk

 ## How to make a BIDS compliant EEG dataset